kcelik369/Project3_Team7/README.md

 Limitations of the project:
 1. Our questions are limited to the ~2016 dataset;
 2. Given access to more cities' data, what might change or not?
-2. Given access to more recent Seattl data, what might change or not?
+2. Given access to more recent Seattle data, what might change or not?

 How to use and interact with the project: